skip to Main Content

 4. T2D Pediatrics

-11:55 – 12:15 pm Supporting People With Diabetes as Healthcare Providers (Marissa Hitchcock, RN, CDCES)
+11:55 – 12:15 pm How to Talk to People with Diabetes (Marissa Hitchcock, RN, CDCES) Whitley Ballroom

 1:15 – 2:10 pm Committee report outs: